rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/share-ips-curl.rst

 Create server B (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~

-The following step shows you how create server B in the same ``publicIPZoneId`` as server
+The following step shows you how to create server B in the same ``publicIPZoneId`` as server
 A, by using a scheduler hint to direct the service to create server B near to server A
 (``f387799f-9668-4cc7-9f0f-03c9cfc43af6``).